Updated December 16, 2020.

 HSA Reporting Guidance for Employees

-Employees who contribute to or receive distributions from a HSA in 2019 must report both on their personal tax returns using IRS Form 8889.
-We prepared general guidance that your employees might find helpful.
-As with all tax issues, employees should contact a tax advisor with their specific issues or questions.
+Employees who contribute to or receive distributions from a HSA in 2020 must report both on their personal tax returns using IRS Form 8889.
+As with all tax issues, your employees should contact a tax advisor with their specific issues or questions.
+However, you may wish to communicate this requirement to your employees.
+Leverage your existing internal communication strategy to create awareness.
+You can also grab this HSA reporting guidance for your employees.